chromaui/chromatic-docs/travisci.md

 For external pull requests (i.e forked repositories), the above code will ensure Chromatic runs with the `pr` build event, because Travis will not trigger `push` events for these cases.

-## UI Test and UI Review
+### UI Test and UI Review

 [UI Tests](test) and [UI Review](review) rely on [branch and baseline](branching-and-baselines) detection to keep track of [snapshots](snapshots).
 We recommend the following configuration.

 #### Command exit code for "required" checks

 If you are using pull request statuses as required checks before merging, you may not want your Travis build to fail if test snapshots render without errors (but with changes).
-To achieve this, pass the flag `--exit-zero-on-changes` to the `chromatic` command, and your CI job will continue in such cases.
+To achieve this, pass the flag `--exit-zero-on-changes` to the `chromatic` command, and your job will continue in such cases.
 For example:

 ```yml
 # travis.yml